EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 [GGUS ticket to the Notebooks Support Unit](https://ggus.eu).
 You can also ask for increasing the 20GB home via ticket.

-## Bring notebooks into your workspace
+## Import notebooks into your workspace

 The Notebooks service default environment includes [nbgitpuller](https://github.com/jupyterhub/nbgitpuller), an extension to sync a